C.S. (JACK) LEWIS AND PUMPKIN PIE

 What did happen was that Albert died peacefully at home on September 24, 1929, and Jack continued his reading and conversations with his friends all the while trying to avoid a persistent presence.
 Soon, he opened up himself up to the possibility of that presence while riding on a bus.
 And then:

 You must picture me alone in that room in Magdalen night after night, feeling, whenever my mind lifted even for a second from my work, the steady, unrelenting approach of Him whom I so earnestly desired not to meet.
-That which I greatly feared had at least come upon me.
+That which I greatly feared had at last come upon me.
 In the Trinity Term of 1929 I gave in, and admitted that God was God, and knelt and prayed; perhaps, that night, the most dejected and reluctant convert in all England. — SURPRISED BY JOY, page 221

 Jack abandoned atheism and converted to theism, a general belief in God.
 His in-person and written conversations with all types of intelligent friends with varying beliefs, plus his own copious reading and studying continued.
 Along with his lecturing and tutoring, he wrote and published two books of poetry.
 Also, because Jack felt his belief in God should come with an act of faith, he began attending church but did not receive Holy Communion.